-James Edward "Jim Ed" Brown (born April 1, 1934 in Sparkman, Arkansas) is an American country music singer who achieved fame in the 1950s with his two sisters as a member of The Browns.
+James Edward "Jim Ed" Brown (April 1, 1934 – June 11, 2015) was an American country music singer who achieved fame in the 1950s with his two sisters as a member of The Browns.
 He later had a successful solo career from 1965 to 1974, followed by a string of major duet hits with Helen Cornelius through 1981.
-Brown is currently the host of the Country Music Greats Radio Show, a syndicated country music program from Nashville, Tennessee.
+Brown was the host of the Country Music Greats Radio Show, a syndicated country music program from Nashville, Tennessee. ~Source Wikipedia

 Helen Cornelius (born Helen Lorene Johnson, Dec.
 6, 1941, Monroe City, Missouri) is an American country singer-songwriter and actress, best remembered for a series of hit duets with Jim Ed Brown, many of which reached the U.S. country singles top ten during the late 1970s and early '80s.